Networks with asymmetric inputs: lattice of synchrony subspaces: Introduction

 \section{Introduction}

-A {\em coupled cell network} can be represented by a directed a graph where the vertices are the cells and the edges represent the connections between them.
-To each coupled cell network we associate a class of dynamical systems - the {\em coupled cell systems} - which we assume to be ordinary differential equations, that are compatible with the network structure: each cell represents an individual dynamical system and the connections represent the mutual interactions between those individual dynamics.
-Different types of edges indicate different types of interactions.
+Coupled cell systems have been for long a focus of interest to the scientific community, including biologists, physicists and mathematicians, since these systems are used as models in a wide range of real-world applications.
+See, for example, Albert and Barab\'asi~\cite{AB02}, Newman~\cite{N03}, Boccaletti~\etal~\cite{BLMCH06}, Arenas~\etal~\cite{ADKZ08}, and references therein.
+The structure of a coupled cell system can be abstracted by a {\em coupled cell network} - each cell represents an individual dynamical system and the connections represent the mutual interactions between those individual dynamics.
 See, for example, the formalism of Golubitsky and Stewart~\cite{SGP03}, \cite{GST05}, \cite{GS05} which is more algebraic and the formalism of Field~\cite{F04} which is more combinatorial.
-Coupled cell systems are used as models in a wide range of real-world applications.
-See, for example, Boccaletti~\etal~\cite{BLMCH06} and references therein.